Bujar Nishani: Personal life and death

 Nishani was married to Odeta Nishani with whom he had two children, a son Ersi and a daughter Fiona.
 He was fluent in English.
-He was a Muslim and on 21 April 2017, he became the first Albanian president to make a pilgrimage to Mecca.
+He was Bektashi and on 21 April 2017, he became the first Albanian president to make a pilgrimage to Mecca.

 In 2008, he underwent surgery for a cerebral cavernoma; and retook his duties as Minister of Interior only two weeks after.

 Nishani was admitted to hospital for complications of pneumonia caused by post-COVID-19 fibrosis left in his lungs.
 On 23 April 2022, he was transferred to Germany for specialized treatment.
 He died in Berlin, Germany at 7 a.m.
 (06 UTC) of 28 May 2022, at the age of 55.
 In the afternoon of 31 May, his body arrived in the country from Germany with a hearse crossing the Kosovo-Albania border Morina.
 After the arrival, his body was lay in state in the Presidential Palace.
 The government declared a day of national mourning for 2 June.
 The state funeral took place on that day, from 10:00 to 12:00 and Nishani was buried in the Sharra public cemetery in Tirana.